-Sports and games are good examples of how comfortable human beings actually are with suffering.
+Sports and games are good examples of how comfortable human beings can actually be with the idea of suffering.
 We volunteer to play or watch both with the full knowledge that both contexts require a winner and therefore at least one loser as well.
-So even if we’re confident we happily enter the game or field of play at least subliminally aware that we could be volunteering to suffer.
-In fact, that potential price would be what gives the victories their highs.
-In a way it’s a weird sort of relief.

-Move through your days with a mind toward monitoring your objectives.
-Ask yourself directly, are these actions intended to bring me happiness or bring me victory?
+Let’s move through our days with a mind toward monitoring our objectives.
+We should ask ourselves directly, are these actions intended to bring me happiness or bring me victory?
 Because there’s very few fights between couples that truly matter in the larger scheme of things so winning is quite hollow.
-And yet with happiness you start to feel it the moment you drop the need to win.
-It is the desire for those outside objectives—those ego-pursuits—that will lead you to surrender your happiness in the present moment.
-So please stay conscious.
-You can play and win, but don’t let the need to win lead you to compete instead of playing or you’ll already have lost before you’ve even started.

 Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
 This made him as strange to others as they were to him.
 Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
 He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.